Wednesday, 5 February 2025

 The EU’s broader strategy against Big Tech

 Margrethe Vestager, the EU competition chief, has been actively challenging the dominance of Big Tech within the bloc.
-Her strategy has led to Alphabet Inc.’s being fined more than €8 billion (US$8.6 billion) and Apple being ordered to repay €13 billion in what was considered unfair tax breaks in Ireland.
+Her strategy has led to Alphabet Inc.’s Google being fined more than €8 billion (US$8.6 billion) and Apple being ordered to repay €13 billion in what was considered unfair tax breaks in Ireland.

 With the impending enforcement of the Digital Markets Act (DMA) on March 7, EU regulators are gearing up for more stringent oversight of tech companies.
 The DMA is designed to preempt anti-competitive practices in the tech sector.